BenHocking/UnitLemmas/README.md

 **Commutativity**: For a function `f`, should `f(A, B, …)` return the same result as `f(B, A, …)`?

-**Degeneracy**: For a function over two or more objects of the same type, is there a consistent result to expect (e.g., 0) when two of the objects are identical?

 **Identity**: For a function `f`, is there an `I` such that `f(A, I) = f(I, A) = A` for all `A`?

 **Absorption**: For a function `f`, is there a `0` (e.g., `false`) such that `f(A, 0) = f(0, A) = 0` for all `A`?